Crespo-Otero-group/fromage/README.md

 In certain cases, the cluster of molecules generated radially will be unpractical due to the packing of the crystal.
 For example it may need to include a large number of distant molecules to also include a certain nearest neighbour molecule.
 In those cases a shell file can be manually edited in the user's favourite chemistry visualisation software to remove extra molecules.
-In that case a target shell file can be supplied which will be used to genereate `rl` and `ml`.
+In that case a target shell file can be supplied which will be used to generate `rl` and `ml`.
 Be extra careful that the central molecule has the correct orientation with respect to your generated cluster.
 It is recommended to use the shell file from a large radius calculation and manually strip it down to only the nearest neighbour molecules.